vitest-dev/vitest/docs/api/index.md

   `toThrowError` asserts if a function throws an error when it is called.

-  For example, if we want to test that `getFruitStock('pineapples')` throws, because pineapples is not good for people with diabetes, we could write:
+  For example, if we want to test that `getFruitStock('pineapples')` throws, we could write:

   You can provide an optional argument to test that a specific error is thrown: